-Mairead Maguire in appeal to Trump for 'diplomacy' over North Korea
+Mairead Maguire in appeal to Donald Trump for 'diplomacy' over North Korea

 NOBEL laureate Mairead Maguire has appealed to US President Donald Trump to resolve issues with North Korea by "means of dialogue and diplomacy".